JamesTheGiblet/the_giblet/roadmap.md

             * Developed a function to generate and display `st.toast` messages based on `action_context` and `ProactiveLearner`/`ProjectContextualizer` inputs.
         * [x] **Task 20.3.4.3: Integrate JIT Toasts into Dashboard Actions**
             * Added calls to `show_jit_toast_suggestion` after key actions like code/test generation, profile updates, plan generation, and file viewing.
+* [ ] **Task 20.4: Reflect and Evaluate Phase Outcomes**
+    * Review the utility and accuracy of proactive suggestions and contextualization.

 ## Phase 21: 🧠 The Preference & Style Engine (Foundation)
     **Goal:** Build the core systems for learning, storing, and managing your personal development "fingerprint."